RustyRoboticsBV/Rusty.Serialization/README.md

 </p>

 Both the converter and serializer layers can be freely swapped out.
-- The default converter layer has explicit support for various .NET, Godot and Unity data types (see [here](TypeTable.md) for a comprehensive list).
+- The default converter layer has explicit support for various .NET, Godot and Unity data types (see the [type table](TypeTable.md) for a comprehensive list).
 - The default serializer layer uses a custom serialization format (see below).
 The JSON and XML formats are also supported, though input must be structured in a way that matches the parser's expectations (see [here](XmlSchema.md) for the XML conventions and [here](JsonSchema.md) for the JSON conventions).

 ## Compact Serialized C# Data
 The module uses a custom serialization format called Compact Serialized C# Data (CSCD).
 CSCD is a human-readable format that supports references, type labels and a wide variety of literal types.
 This allows it to concisely represent complex C# objects that would require more verbosity in other formats.
 It is designed to be compact, general and unambiguous.

 Below is an example of a custom serialized object with pretty printing.
-See the specification document [here](FormatSpecification.md) for a more detailed description of the syntax.
+See the [specification document](FormatSpecification.md) for a more detailed description of the syntax.

 ```
 (MyType)<